configdotsys/math-to-model-to-metal/F1-pid-engineering-note.md

 # End-to-End Control Across Abstraction Layers in a Mass–Spring–Damper System

 *Author: Percival Segui*\
-*Prepared as an independent technical reference.*
+*Prepared as an independent technical reference*.

 *This document is a structured presentation of engineering artifacts, experiments, and observations recorded during a self-directed engineering effort and later organized for clarity and reference.*